 The choice of a health care provider is solely the Covered Person's.
-Providers are neither Employees nor agents of Anthem, the Plan or the CICV Benefits Consortium.
-Anthem, the Plan or the CICV Benefits Consortium can contract with any appropriate provider or facility to provide services to the Participant.
+Providers are neither Employees nor agents of Anthem, the Plan or the VPC Benefits Consortium.
+Anthem, the Plan or the VPC Benefits Consortium can contract with any appropriate provider or facility to provide services to the Participant.
 The inclusion or exclusion of a provider or a facility in any Network is not an indication of the provider's or facility's quality or skill.
 No guarantees are made about the healthcare provided by any providers.
-Anthem does not furnish services but only makes payment for them when received by Covered Persons.
+Neither Anthem nor CarelonRx furnishes services but only makes payment for them when received by Covered Persons.

-Anthem, the Plan and the CICV Benefits Consortium are not liable for any act or omission of any provider, nor is Anthem, the Plan or the CICV Benefits Consortium responsible for a provider's failure or refusal to render services to a Covered Person.
+Anthem, CarelonRx, the Plan and the VPC Benefits Consortium are not liable for any act or omission of any provider, nor is Anthem, CarelonRx, the Plan or the VPC Benefits Consortium responsible for a provider's failure or refusal to render services to a Covered Person.